tensorflow/datasets/docs/add_dataset.md

 ## Send us feedback

-We are continously trying to improve the dataset creation workflow, but can only do so if we are aware of the issues.
+We are continuously trying to improve the dataset creation workflow, but can only do so if we are aware of the issues.
 Which issues, errors did you encountered while creating the dataset ?
 Was there a part which was confusing, boilerplate or wasn't working the first time ?
 Please share your [feedback on github](https://github.com/tensorflow/datasets/issues).